kevAguil/kevAguil/README.md

 I am an aspiring Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - :telescope: I have prior Software Engineering experience, working with large systems.

 - :seedling: I am currently studying Computer Science at a University.
+I study many concepts of computer science and software engineering.
+However, I am more focused in working with backend technology.

 - :zap: In my free time, I like to partake in creating small but fun projects that improves my software developing skills.